isc-krakshith/iris-epcis-docker-application/README.md

 Once the containers are up and running, go to http://localhost:4200 to get to the UI home page.
 If Angular front end is deployed remotely, replace 'localhost' with external IP address of the remote host.

 IRIS backend container provides the REST endpoints to serve the angular frontend.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.3.